University of St Andrews Moodle

 Video and audio stored on Moodle

 Some video and audio recordings may not have captions, particularly if Moodle's native recording features were used in the production process.
 We do not plan to fix this issue for recorded materials which pre-date September 2020 because we now consistently use Panopto or Teams to deliver recorded material through Moodle courses.
-Automatic Speech Recognition Captions may be added to Panopto recordings.
+Automatic Speech Recognition Captions are added to Panopto recordings.

 PDFs and documents stored on Moodle

 Some PDFs and documents which may be considered essential to learning are not accessible.
-We do not plan to fix this issue for materials published before September 2018 because we now provide functionality within Moodle (Blackboard Ally) that allows students and staff to download documents in a range of alternative formats, or alternatively, SensusAccess may be used before uploading to or downloading from Moodle.
+We do not plan to fix this issue for materials published before September 2018 because we now provide functionality within Moodle (Anthology Ally) that allows students and staff to download documents in a range of alternative formats, or alternatively, Sensus Access may be used before uploading to or downloading from Moodle.

 Content that's not within the scope of the accessibility regulations